North–South railway (Vietnam): History

 In 1895, outgoing Governor-General of French Indochina Jean Marie de Lanessan, convinced of the necessity of building railways to connect the different parts of Indochina, urged his successors to give priority to the construction of a north–south railway connecting Hanoi and Saigon, calling it "the backbone of Indochina" from which all other routes would radiate.
-It was Paul Doumer, who was appointed as Governor-General in 1897, who put de Lanessan's call into action.
+It was Paul Doumer, appointed as Governor-General in 1897, who put de Lanessan's call into action.
 Soon after his appointment, Doumer submitted an overarching proposal for railway development in Indochina, including plans for what would eventually become the Yunnan–Vietnam Railway and the North–South railway.
 The French government approved the construction of the entire Yunnan line and several sections of the North–South line, approving a loan of 200 million francs within the following year.
 Work began swiftly thereafter, with the Phu Lang Thuong—Lạng Sơn line being upgraded and extended from Hanoi to the Chinese border at Dong Dang by 1902, and the first section of the Yunnan line between Hanoi and Haiphong opening in the same year.

 Construction of the first sections of the North–South railway itself began in 1899, and lasted over thirty years, with individual sections completed serially.
 The first section to be laid down was the Hanoi–Vinh section, built from 1899 to 1905.
 Next to be built was the Nha Trang–Saigon section from 1905 to 1913; the Saigon–Tan Linh portion was opened in 1908, followed by the Tan Linh–Nha Trang portion in 1913.
 During this time, tracks were also laid around the city of Huế, leading south to Tourane, and north to Đông Hà.
 The Huế–Tourane section opened in 1906, and the Huế–Dong Ha line opened in 1908.
 The Vinh-Huế section was constructed from 1913 to 1927, and finally, the remaining Huế–Nha Trang section was constructed from 1930 to 1936.
 On 2 October 1936, the entire 1726 km Hanoi–Saigon link was formally put into full operation.

 As elsewhere in the world, the railways were the sites of active union and labor organization.

 The first journeys from end to end of the newly completed line, dubbed the Transindochinois ("Trans-Indochinese"), generally took about 60 hours, or two days and three nights.
 This decreased to about 40 hours by the late 1930s, with trains travelling at an average speed of 43 kph.
 Trains were generally pulled by French Pacific or Mikado locomotives, and included dining cars and sleeping cars (voitures-couchettes).